 - He rolled out of bed like a fruit fly stuck in honey.

 - Her vocabulary was like, yeah, whatever.

-Used sparingly in business writing, similes can be memorable and impactful and make you look confident.
+Used sparingly in business writing, similes can be memorable and impactful, and using one can make you look confident.
 They can also be used to clarify your stance on an issue.